EOSLaoMao/BankofStaked-CE/README.md

 #### 2.Transfer EOS and get delegated!

-Currently, you can transfer `0.1 EOS` to `bankofstaked` to get `1 EOS` staked for `cpu` for `60 minutes`.
+Currently, you can transfer `0.1 EOS` to `bankofstaked` to get `0.5 EOS` staked for `CPU` for `6 hours`.

-NOTE: `bankofstaked` will automatically return the token you transfered back to you immediately.
+NOTE: for free plan, `bankofstaked` will automatically return the token you transfered back to you immediately.

 ```
 cleos -u https://api1.eosasia.one transfer YOUR_ACCOUNT bankofstaked "0.1 EOS" -p YOUR_ACCOUNT@active
 ```

-After transfering token, you will be delegated `1 EOS of CPU` to you , after 60 minutes, it will undelegate automatically using deferred transaction.
+After transfering token, you will be delegated `1 EOS of CPU` to you , after 6 hours, it will undelegate automatically using deferred transaction.